Flatness Guided Test-Time Adaptation for Vision-Language Models: Methodology

 where $\tau$ is the temperature of the softmax.

 \textbf{Prompt tuning.} Prompt tuning has emerged as a popular tuning method for Transformer-based models in downstream tasks.
 This approach does not modify the model parameters; rather, it changes the input to the model, making it highly efficient.
-Specifically, instead of using the template ``a photo of a [cls]'', it replaces the tokens associated with the hand-crafted prompts (``a photo of a'') with learnable parameters $\boldsymbol{p}=(p_1,\ldots,p_L)$, which are then updated based on the dataset used for downstream tasks.
+Specifically, instead of using the template ``a photo of a [class]'', it replaces the tokens associated with the hand-crafted prompts (``a photo of a'') with learnable parameters $\boldsymbol{p}=(p_1,\ldots,p_L)$, which are then updated based on the dataset used for downstream tasks.

-\textbf{Test-time prompt tuning.} To prevent overfitting that may arise from prompts learned on the downstream training set—which may not perform effectively on test data with distribution shifts—test-time prompt tuning (TPT)~\cite{TPT} fine-tunes a specific prompt for each test sample.
+\textbf{Test-time prompt tuning.} Prompts optimized on downstream training data are prone to overfitting and often generalize poorly under distribution shifts.
+To mitigate this, Test-Time Prompt Tuning (TPT)~\citep{TPT} fine-tunes a specific prompt for each individual test sample.
 During testing, multiple augmented views of the test samples are generated.
 Then, predictions with entropy below a predetermined threshold are kept, while others are discarded using a confidence filter.
-The averaged entropy of selected predictions is then used as a loss function to update the prompts:
+The averaged entropy of selected predictions is then used as a loss function to update the prompts.